Eastern theater of the American Civil War: First Bull Run (First Manassas)

 In early summer, the commander of Union field forces around Washington was Brig.
 Gen. Irvin McDowell, an inexperienced combat officer in command of volunteer soldiers with even less experience.
 Many of them had enlisted for only 90 days, a period soon to expire.
 McDowell was pressured by politicians and major newspapers in the North to take immediate action, exhorting him "On to Richmond!"
 His plan was to march with 35,000 men and attack the 20,000 Confederates under Brig.
 Gen. P.G.T.
 Beauregard at Manassas.
 The second major Confederate force in the area, 12,000 men under Gen. Joseph E. Johnston in the Shenandoah Valley, was to be held in place by Maj.
 Gen. Robert Patterson with 18,000 men menacing Harpers Ferry, preventing the two Confederate armies from combining against McDowell.

 On July 21, McDowell's Army of Northeast Virginia executed a complex turning movement against Beauregard's Confederate Army of the Potomac (Confederate), beginning the First Battle of Bull Run (also known as First Manassas).
 Although the Union troops enjoyed an early advantage and drove the Confederate left flank back, the battle advantage turned that afternoon.
 Brig.
 Gen. Thomas J. Jackson inspired his Virginia brigade to withstand a strong Union attack, and he received his famous nickname, "Stonewall" Jackson.
 Timely reinforcements arrived by railroad from Johnston's army; Patterson had been ineffective in keeping them occupied.
 The inexperienced Union soldiers began to fall back, and it turned into a panicky retreat, with many running almost as far as Washington, D.C.
 Civilian and political observers, some of whom had treated the battle as festive entertainment, were caught up in the panic.
 The army returned safely to Washington; Beauregard's army was too tired and inexperienced to launch a pursuit.
 The Union defeat at First Bull Run shocked the North, and a new sense of grim determination swept the United States as military and civilians alike realized that they would need to invest significant money and manpower to win a protracted, bloody war.

 George B. McClellan was summoned east in August to command the newly forming Army of the Potomac, which would become the principal army of the eastern theater.
 As a former railroad executive, he possessed outstanding organizational skills well-suited to the tasks of training and administration.
-He was also strongly ambitious, and by November 1, he had maneuvered around Winfield Scott and was named general-in-chief of all the Union armies, despite the embarrassing defeat of an expedition he sent up the Potomac River at the Battle of Balls Bluff in October.
+He was also strongly ambitious, and by November 1, he had maneuvered around Winfield Scott and was named general-in-chief of all the Union armies, despite the embarrassing defeat of an expedition he sent up the Potomac River at the Battle of Ball's Bluff in October.